OCA/oca-ci/README.md

 - The Odoo configuration file exists at `$ODOO_RC`.
 - The `python`, `pip` and `odoo` (`openerp-server` for Odoo < 10) commands found first in `PATH` are from that virtualenv.
+- `coverage` is installed in that virtualenv.
+- Prerequisites for running Odoo tests are installed in that virtualenv (this notably includes `websocket-client` and the chrome browser for running browser tests).

 Environment variables: